Nerwyn/android-tv-card/README.md

 | service      | `_hass.callService(domain, service, service_data)` | A string representing service to call.
 Use the format `domain.service`, e.g. `"light.turn_on"` |
 | service_data | passed with `service`                              | The data to pass to the service.
 May be an object depending on the service you are using.      |

+If an icon is not provided for a custom key or source that overwrites a predefined key or source, the original icon will be used instead.

 ## Custom icons

 You can customize any icon with a custom svg path using the `custom_icons` option.